-Forensic DNA analysis has been established as a core scientific technique since the mid-1980s and has been used widely in the UK courts and many courts around the globe.
+Forensic DNA analysis has been established as a core scientific technique since the mid-1980s, and has been used widely in the UK courts and in many other courts around the globe.
 Its underpinning science is reliable, repeatable and accurate, and based on validated technology and techniques for both the generation of a DNA profile and the interpretation of that profile.
 When forensic DNA analysis is adduced as evidence in court, the following matters should be borne in mind when assessing both admissibility and weight of evidence:

 - DNA profiles are generated using scientifically accepted techniques and following validated scientific methods. - When a DNA profile is obtained from one person, the interpretation of that DNA profile is normally straightforward and provides powerful scientific evidence to either exclude or include an individual as a possible source of the DNA. - DNA profiles can provide exclusionary evidence as well as evidence of association. - Contamination and errors can occur in the DNA analysis process.
 Scientists can address case-specific issues through the processes, checks and control samples associated with that case. - The analysis and interpretation of complex DNA profiles should be undertaken only within guidelines validated by the organisation performing the work.
 These guidelines should be made available. - The weight of evidence from complex/mixed DNA profiles is largely estimated using computer software.
-There are a range of software programs available, which use different assumptions and statistical methods to analyse the complex/mixed DNA profiles and to produce 'unmixed' profiles.
-This means that: - the same data derived from complex/mixed DNA profiles analysed repetitively by the same software can exhibit small differences in the resulting 'unmixed' DNA profiles. - the same data derived from complex/mixed DNA profiles analysed by different software programs can exhibit more marked differences in the resulting 'unmixed' DNA profiles.
+There is a range of software available, which use different assumptions and statistical methods to analyse the complex/mixed DNA profiles to assess the likelihood that a particular individual has contributed their DNA.
+The software programs estimate likelihood ratios (LRs) using numerical simulations.
+Running an analysis several times using the same program may lead to minor differences in LRs.
+Analysing the same data with different programs may lead to greater variation in LRs due to differences in the softwares' underlying statistical assumptions.

-- The choice of software program and why it was used for the specific complex/mixed DNA samples being analysed should be explored with the scientist. - Any estimate of weight of evidence is calculated with probability estimates: a match probability is a probability estimate, while a likelihood ratio is the ratio of two probability estimates.
-In the UK, match probabilities smaller than one in one billion are capped at one in one billion.
-Likelihood ratios greater than one billion are also capped at one billion. - Tests to determine which body fluid(s) may have produced a DNA profile generally give only an indication of the body fluid and not a definite identification. - There are some published studies addressing the transfer and persistence of DNA but specific circumstances relating to individual criminal cases are not likely to have been studied.
+- The choice of software program and why it was used for the specific complex/mixed DNA samples being analysed should be explored by the legal teams with the scientist. - Tests to determine which body fluid(s) may have produced a DNA profile generally give only an indication of the body fluid and not a definite identification of either the nature of the body fluid or the source of the DNA. - There is a growing literature base addressing the transfer and persistence of DNA, but specific circumstances relating to individual criminal cases are not likely to have been studied. - Non-human DNA is also encountered in forensic casework.
+In these cases, DNA sequence analysis is undertaken in an attempt to identify species.